ed-apostol/TwistedLogic-alpha/README.md

 twistedlogic-alpha
 ==================

-Early versions of TwistedLogic chess engine
+Early versions of TwistedLogic chess engine.

+Saving for my own reference and for posterity.
+This are my first program.
+I skipped "hello world". :)